 Symptoms of Measles

 Symptoms generally appear within 14 days of exposure to the virus.
-General symptom of the measles is body rash but before that, there are few more symptoms which could help to detect measles.
+General symptoms of measles are body rash but before that, there are a few more symptoms which could help in detecting measles.

 - Hacking cough

 - Muscle pains

 - Sore throat

 Body rash appears within 4 – 5 days after the symptoms start.
 It might be accompanied by a high fever.
 These are the symptoms of measles.

 Measles, if not treated properly can lead to chronic complications like pneumonia, encephalitis etc. The other complications may include: